Beach scene Playa del Carmen

 Activities

-Playa del Carmen now boasts a theatre, planetarium, weekly markets, and several public sports grounds.
-There are various shopping malls, gyms, yoga studios and parks for families to relax and perform activities in.
-The beach is obviously a focal point and the area is surrounded by cenotes to cool off from the high temperatures.
+Playa del Carmen now boasts a theater, planetarium, weekly markets, and several public sports grounds.
+There are various shopping malls, gyms, yoga studios and adventure parks for families to relax and perform activities in.
+The beach is obviously a focal point, although it has suffered significant erosion in recent years.
+The area is surrounded by cenotes to cool off from the high temperatures.

 Expenses

 If you move to Playa del Carmen, the first thing you should do is apply for residency.
 This will get you local discounts on many things – activities, entrance to parks, bars and restaurants, and transport.
-Housing is significantly cheaper than the rest of North America, and supermarket prices are lower too.
-While some restaurants on the city’s famous Fifth Avenue have tourist /US prices, most places are cheaper to eat out at too.
+Housing is more expensive than many other parts of Mexico.
+However, it is still relatively cheaper than much of the rest of North America.
+Supermarket prices are generally lower.
+Most restaurants on the city’s famous Fifth Avenue have always had tourist/US prices.
+The cost of eating has risen in general in Playa del Carmen, and while there are options to suit all budgets, average prices are in line with Europe in 2024.

 Safety